 JUDICIAL COUNCIL SCHOLARSHIP

-The NBA Judicial Council was founded in 1971 as a division of the National Bar Association, the oldest and largest association of minority judges and lawyers in the country.
+The NBA Judicial Council was founded in 1971 as a division of the National Bar Association, the oldest and largest association of judges and lawyers in the country.
 The Judicial Council’s mission objectives include increasing the presence of judges of color in the Federal and State judiciaries.
-We realize to accomplish that goal, we must increase the pipeline of minority lawyers who will become judges.
+We realize to accomplish that goal, we must increase the pipeline of lawyers who will become judges.
 Only 5% of lawyers in this country are African-American, even though we are 13.4% of the population.
 That number has not increased in a decade.
-The first step in the lawyer pipeline, of course, is the obtaining of a law degree.
-The cost of a legal education has grown tremendously over the years, and we know that minority students in particular are in need of funding to complete their legal education.
-Therefore, in keeping with our mission and objectives, we have established a scholarship program to award eligible people who are members of a racial or ethnic minority that has been underrepresented in the legal profession.
+The first step in the lawyer pipeline, of course, is obtaining a law degree.
+The cost of a legal education has grown tremendously over the years, and we know that students, in particular, are in need of funding to complete their legal education.
+Therefore, in keeping with our mission and objectives, we have established a scholarship program to award eligible people who are members of a race or ethnicity that has been underrepresented in the legal profession.
 If you are interested in learning more about the Judicial Council Scholarship or applying, you may access the criteria and download the fillable application here.

 JUDICIAL COUNCIL BAR REVIEW SCHOLARSHIP